E-sniffer predicts non-responders to lung cancer immunotherapy

 An electronic “nose” that detects chemicals in the breath of lung cancer patients may help distinguish between those who will and will not respond to immunotherapy, a new study suggests.

-In the small study, the eNose was better at identifying the patients likely to benefit from immunotherapy than the current gold standard test, researchers report in the Annals of Oncology.
+In the small study, the eNose was better at identifying the patients likely to benefit from immunotherapy than the current gold standard test, researchers report in the Annals of Oncology, online September 17.

 “We can differentiate between responders and non-responders in patients with non-small cell lung cancer with an accuracy of 85%,” said study coauthor Dr. Mirte Muller, a researcher at the Netherlands Cancer Institute in Amsterdam.